sbrl/twitter-academic-downloader/README.md

 ## Analysing the data
-Useful commands and quick Bash one-liners
+Useful commands and quick Bash one-liners.
+It is recommended that you are confident with Bash to use this section.
+If you aren't, please skip this section and continue reading the useful links,  contributing, and licence sections.

 ### Plot a frequency graph
 Run the following command: